Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Holroyd recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Holroyd has received approximately 15 dwelling approvals per year over the past five financial years, totalling around 75 homes.
-This is based on AreaSearch analysis of ABS building approval numbers allocated from statistical area data.
-In FY-26 so far, three approvals have been recorded.
-On average, 1.3 new residents arrive annually for each new home constructed in Holroyd over the past five financial years (FY-21 to FY-25), indicating balanced supply and demand.
-However, this ratio has intensified to 4.5 people per dwelling over the past two financial years, suggesting growing popularity and potential undersupply.
+Holroyd has received approximately 15 dwelling approvals per year over the past five financial years, totalling around 75 homes from FY-21 to FY-25.
+Up until now in FY-26, three approvals have been recorded.
+On average, 1.4 new residents arrive annually for each new home built between FY-21 and FY-25, indicating balanced supply and demand.
+However, this ratio has increased to 5.1 people per dwelling over the past two financial years, suggesting growing popularity and potential undersupply.
+The average construction cost of new properties is $370,000.

 Frequently Asked Questions - Development